-The type of hit shown above will get you thrown out of the game these days.
-When I played (Senior year was 2004/2005) the only thing you couldn’t do while playing defense was to spear someone (jumping off your feet with head first contact).
-If you didn’t obviously lead with your head, you rarely got called for anything back then.
+The type of hit shown below will get you thrown out of the game these days, due to the ducking of my head, which delivers a chin shot with my facemask.
+You are still able to hit a running back with your helmet incidentally, but the hit below would be called targeting.
+When I played (Senior year was 2004/2005) the only things you couldn’t do while playing on defense, was to spear someone (jumping off your feet with head first contact) or fighting.
+If you didn’t obviously lead with your head and jump, you rarely got called for anything back then.
 I did this because I had 2 shoulder surgeries (both sides) and didn’t trust my shoulders.

 In this day and age, we know that prescribing someone with chronic pain an opiate based pain med for a substantial length of time will only weaken the body’s natural pain relief systems, creating the sense your pain is worse than ever.
 I would rather see our doctors in the USA point patients toward natural alternatives & non-narcotics for pain relief, including low impact exercise (such as walking 2+ miles daily)!
 I used to believe that the more I moved, the more I hurt, but that is 100% false.
 By getting out and moving you are maintaining and/or increasing your joint mobility and joint health (neither of which can be done with any medication).

 (Or else, you might get bone spurs/osteophyte formations on your spine like me!)
 It’s pretty difficult to see in this picture below, but they are between C3 and C5.

 I was with Lowe’s HQ for about a year and the project ended because we had successfully upgraded every store across the globe.
-This was when I made the toughest decision of my life, return to school and finish the last 2.5 years of my Engineering degree, or use my experience to move up the ladder in IT.
+This was when I made the toughest decision of my life (so far), return to school and finish the last 2.5 years of my Engineering degree, or use my experience to move up the ladder in IT.
 I decided I wanted a deeper understanding of the things I was using every day and I left a competitive job field for my Engineering degree.

 Thanks for reading my bio.